-When the dealer deals out all 20 cards, the first thing every person wants to do is look at their hole cards.
+When the dealer deals out the hole cards for all the players at the table, the first thing every person wants to do is look at their hole cards.

-If you're looking at your hole cards as soon as they are dealt to you, then you're not watching the other players while they look at their own hole cards.
+- If you're looking at your hole cards as soon as they are dealt to you, you're not watching the other players while they look at their own hole cards

-Unless I have specific reasons not to, I feel it's a good rule of thumb to watch the players who are to act after you pre-flop.
+As a good rule of thumb, watch the players who are to act after you pre-flop.

 If you know (or strongly suspect) what the players behind you are about to do, you may want to rethink the pre-flop actions you had in mind.

-Secondly, there are other players who simply do not give off any tells while looking at their cards, or do not look at their cards until it is their turn to act.
+Secondly, there are other players who simply do not give off any tells while looking at their cards or don't look at their cards until it is their turn to act.

 How you play your cards pre-flop depends on many factors.
-The most important are your two cards, your position and what's happened before you.
+The most important are:

 - Isolating the field: Your raise will force only the players willing to play in a raised pot with you to call.
-As I said previously, you almost always want to be heads-up with a premium hand.
+You almost always want to be heads-up with a premium hand.
 The reason for this is mostly math.
 Pocket aces will almost always beat any other pocket pair.
 Add a second player with another pocket pair to the hand and your chance at losing the pot doubles.
-You go from having two outs against you to having four (not including straights and flushes).
+You go from having two outs against you to having four (not including straights and flushes)